Thinking Out Loud: Obesity

 By Chuck Dinerstein, MD, MBA — Sep 30, 2024

-Obesity—the bad word everyone throws around, but few want to truly understand.
-The American Academy of Pediatricians thought they had it all figured out with their shiny new treatment guidelines.
+Obesity — it's the bad word everyone throws around, but few want to truly understand.
+The American Academy of Pediatricians thought it had it all figured out with its shiny new treatment guidelines.
 However, those “evidence-based” recommendations came crashing down faster than a late-night fast food binge.
-Instead of slapping on BMI labels like outdated fashion trends, we should think about what’s really feeding the obesity epidemic—and no, it’s not just the carbs.
+Instead of slapping on BMI labels like outdated fashion trends, we should think about what’s really feeding the obesity epidemic.
+And no, it’s not just the carbs.

 Generated by AI